g-battaglia/kerykeion/README.md

 You can clone this repository or download a zip file using the right side buttons.

-## Contributing

-Feel free to contribute to the code!

 ## Integrate Kerykeion Functionalities in Your Project

 If you are interested in integrating Kerykeion's astrological functionalities into your project, I would be happy to collaborate with you.
 Whether you need custom features, support, or consultation, feel free to reach out to me at my [kerykeion.astrology@gmail.com](mailto:kerykeion.astrology@gmail.com) email address.